Funding Opportunities

 Types of projects funded: Local organizations with Floodplains by Design grants are working on projects that are multi-benefit: both reducing flood hazards to communities and restoring natural functions of Washington’s rivers and their floodplains.
 These projects bring together many different uses in the floodplain to benefit the entire community and ecosystem, improve flood protection for towns and farms, restore salmon habitats, improve water quality, and enhance outdoor recreation.

 Funding available: Varies – determined by the State Legislature.
 Grants are for projects achievable in two to three years.
 Matching funds are required at 20 percent, but waived for Economically Distressed Communities.
+See the programs current grant opportunities page for up-to-date funding.

 More information: Floodplains by Design (Department of Ecology), Floodplains by Design (program website).